 Can you hear that?
 It’s the giant, ticking clock, counting down the days, hours, minutes, seconds until school is out for summer.
-Unfortunately, the so-called “summer slide,” looms large.
+Now, we know that our readers come from all different sorts of places and spaces and are active in traditional schools and homeschools and every kind of school in between.
+The so-called “summer slide,” though, is pretty universal.
 It is likely mitigated by school models that don’t have the traditional 10–12 weeks off during the dog-days, but anytime you take a break from instruction you’re likely to see plateauing of skills at the very least, backsliding and loss of skills at worst.
 Don’t believe me?
 Check the research, yo.
 Students typically score lower on standardized tests at the end of summer vacation than they do on the same tests at the beginning of the summer (White, 1906; Heyns, 1978; Entwisle & Alexander 1992; Cooper, 1996; Downey et al, 2004) (more cool facts available at The National Summer Learning Association).
 And hey, guess what?
 Kids lose reading skills, writing skills, math skills, and speech-language skills.

 No es bueno.

 The good news is that you can do battle against that dreaded slide!
 I’m the sort of lazy mom who likes to work smarter not harder (‘cause work is somethin’ I’m not short on, amiright?!?), so here are 6 easy peasy things to help keep the summer slide at bay: